ujjwal-kr/local-ec2/README.md

      - "[HOST_PORT]:[CONTAINER_PORT]"
    ```

+And yes, you can install docker within this instance.

 ### Configuration

 - The default password for the `ubuntu` user is `password`.
 You can change this in the Dockerfile.